DCsunset/transformfs/README.md

 - `close(filename)`: (optional) Called when closing a file if defined.
 Useful to reclaim resources
 - `read_metadata(filename)`: Return the metadata of the file as a table. `size` can be set if a user wants to change the size.
 - `read_data(filename, offset, size)`: Return the content of the file as string at a specific position.

+Transformfs uses LuaJIT for performance reason as Lua code is executed very frequently for large files.
+Thus it may not support new features in Lua 5.3 or 5.4 at the time of writing.

 See example scripts in `examples` directory.